 From the Upper Peninsula to Detroit, too many Michigan residents struggle with preventable illnesses that are directly linked to industrial pollution and environmental degradation.

 We believe it’s time we treat the root causes of Michigan’s public health crises, not simply the symptoms.
-MEC’s work focuses on connecting the dots between diseases and their environmental causes.
-Our objective is to secure meaningful policy victories that improve the health of all Michiganders, especially those most vulnerable -- children, low-income populations and the communities of color who disproportionately bear the brunt of industrial pollution.
+The Environmental Council's work focuses on connecting the dots between diseases and their environmental causes.
+Our objective is to secure meaningful policy victories that improve the health of all Michiganders, especially those most vulnerable: children, low-income populations, and the communities of color who disproportionately bear the brunt of industrial pollution.